apache/beam/.test-infra/terraform/google-cloud-platform/google-kubernetes-engine/README.md

 REGION=us-central1
 ```

-Apply the module:
+Apply the module.
+Make sure you used proper buckets and prefixes with the `backend-confg` for the purpose of managing state:
 ```
-terraform init
+terraform init -backend-config="bucket=somebucket" -backend-config="prefix=clustername"
 terraform apply -var-file=$REGION.apache-beam-testing.tfvars
 ```